Kaumoana Tauā Moana

 Navy sailors may do some or all of the following:

-- operate and maintain military equipment, including weapons and radios
+- operate and maintain military equipment, including weapons, radios, sonar and small boats

 - clean, paint and repair ships and vehicles